 Year Citation 2019 Yuan, X., Liebelt, M., Shi, P., & Phillips, B. (2019).
 Development of Rule-Based Agents for Autonomous Parking Systems by Association Rules Mining.
 In Proceedings - International Conference on Machine Learning and Cybernetics Vol. 2019-July (pp. 1-6). online: IEEE.

-2017 Yuan, X., liebelt, M. & Phillips, B. (2017).
-A cognitive approach for reproducing the homing behaviour of honey bees. the 9th International Conference on Agents and Artificial Intelligence Vol. 2 (pp. 543-550).
+2017 Yuan, X., Liebelt, M., & Phillips, B. (2017).
+A cognitive approach for reproducing the homing behaviour of honey bees.
+In Proceedings of the 9th International Conference on Agents and Artificial Intelligence Vol. 2 (pp. 543-550).
 Portugal: SCITEPRESS.

 Analog Electronics - Tutor and Practical Demonstrator (2017);

 Electronic Systems - Tutor and Practical Demonstrator (2017);